 Traditional braces are hardy and don’t break easily.
 Adults tend to avoid this option, though, because of the visibility of the braces.

-Many adults opt for Invisalign braces, which are virtually invisible.
+Many adults opt for clear aligners like Invisalign , which are nearly invisible.
 The trays can be taken out to eat, too, which means you don’t have to worry much about missing out on your favourite meals.

 2. You Might Need a Retainer